Effective date: January 1, 2026

 The University of Oregon is committed to equal access to programs, course offerings, facilities, admission, and employment for all its students, employees, and community members.
 It is the policy of the University to maintain an environment free of prohibited harassment and discrimination against any person because of: race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, pregnancy (including pregnancy-related conditions), age, physical or mental disability, genetic information (including family medical history), ancestry, familial status, citizenship, service in the uniformed services (as defined in federal and state law), veteran status, expunged juvenile record, and/or the use of leave protected by state or federal law.

-These procedures provide for prompt, fair, and equitable resolution of allegations of Discriminatory Misconduct for all participants.
+These procedures provide for the prompt, fair, and equitable resolution of allegations of Discriminatory Misconduct for all participants.

-Throughout these procedures, various University officials, such as the Chief Civil Rights Officer, are assigned responsibility for performing specific functions.
-Named officials are authorized to delegate responsibility to other appropriate University officials and contracted consultants.
-Additionally, named officials and their designees may consult with appropriate University officials, including the Office of the General Counsel and subject-matter experts.
+Throughout these procedures, various university officials, such as the Chief Civil Rights Officer, are assigned responsibility for performing specific functions.
+Named officials are authorized to delegate responsibility to other appropriate university officials and contracted consultants.
+Additionally, named officials and their designees may consult with appropriate university officials, including the Office of the General Counsel and subject-matter experts.

 Section I: Preliminary Considerations